christinabuencamino/winter-2021-codefest-submissions-certified-couch-potatoes/INSTALL.md

 # Hunter Codefest 2020-2021

 # How to install
-In Game Installer folder, there is an executable installer Lockdown Setup (x86).
+In installer folder, there is an executable installer Lockdown Setup (x86_64).
 Go through installation.

 # How to run
-In installed directory, run A Lockdown Story.exe.
+In installed directory, run lockdown.exe.